The Promenade Bolingbrook

-The Promenade Bolingbrook, also known as The Promenade, is a 778000 sqft open-air shopping center in Bolingbrook, Illinois, a southwest suburb of Chicago.
+The Promenade Bolingbrook, also known as The Promenade, is a 778000 sqft open-air shopping center in Bolingbrook, Illinois.
 It opened on April 26, 2007, at the intersection of Boughton Road and Interstate 355.
-Anchor tenants include Bass Pro Shops, Macy's, iPic Theaters, Binny's Beverage Depot, Barnes & Noble and DSW.
-It is owned and managed by M & J Wilkow.
-Macy's was originally planned to be a Marshall Field's while Binny's was a Circuit City which closed in 2009.
+Anchor tenants include Bass Pro Shops, Macy's, Star Cinema Grill, Binny's Beverage Depot, Barnes & Noble and DSW.
+It is owned and managed by Rhino Investments Group.

-The Promenade Bolingbrook received LEED certification from the U.S. Green Building Council.
+Six buildings in The Promenade Bolingbrook have received LEED certification from the U.S. Green Building Council.

 History

-On May 21, 2002, Meijer opened on the shopping center's property, five years prior to its grand opening.
+In May 2002, Meijer opened on the shopping center's property, five years prior to its grand opening.

-The Promenade Bolingbrook officially opened on April 26, 2007, with Macy's, Bass Pro Shops, Barnes & Noble, and Circuit City as initial anchors.
-Originally, Macy's was planned to be a Marshall Field's prior to Macy's rebranding all of their department stores under the Macy's banner.
+The Promenade Bolingbrook officially opened on April 26, 2007, with Macy's, Bass Pro Shops, Barnes & Noble, and Circuit City as its original anchors.
+Macy's was initially planned to be a Marshall Field's prior to Macy's rebranding all of their department stores under the Macy's banner.

-In the fall of 2009, Gold Class Cinema would open to the public.
-It was renamed to iPic Theaters in 2011.
-On October 15, 2010, Binny's Beverage Depot opened in the former spot of Circuit City which went out of business in 2009.
+Gold Class Cinema would open to the public during the autumn in 2009.
+It was renamed to iPic Theaters in July 2011. iPic closed on December 31, 2021 before being replaced with Star Cinema Grill in February 2022.

+On October 15, 2010, Binny's Beverage Depot opened in the former spot of Circuit City, which went out of business in 2009.

+On December 22, 2018, Prince Arcades opened at 12 p.m.
+The arcade was expanded by July 1, 2024 into an adjacent available lot.

+Rhino Investments Group announced that they had obtained an interest in The Promenade on March 31, 2025.
+Upon obtaining the property, the CEO of Rhino Investments Group stated that plans are being put into place to redevelop the shopping center.

+Upcoming tenants to The Promenade include Arra Jewels and BullVino's Churrascaria Brazilian Steak House.